 Dissemination

 In order to assure long lasting results, it was crucial to include different groups, which are an integral part of the school climate.
-Aside this, disseminating results with other external target groups is important for wider spreading of project results.
+Disseminating results with other external target groups is important for wider spreading of project results.

 The INTERNAL target groups of dissemination are: